 When I lived in Southern California, I lived near the beach and loved that I could be in the mountains within a couple of hours.
-Now, I live in the mountains and the beach is only a little farther than a couple of hours away.
+Now, I live in the mountains of Northern California and the beach is only a little farther than a couple of hours away.
 I live at a great elevation where I get a little snow but not enough that I’ve ever had to dig out, at least not so far.
 I love that I can go from wildflowers to snowshoeing in 30 minutes or less.
 If I want to see a lot of snow, I just have to drive up the hill another 30-40 minutes and it’s a winter playground.
 That’s just what my hiking group did earlier this week.
 I went along and tried snowshoeing for the first time.

 Snowshoeing at Iron Mountain Sno-Park

 We went to Iron Mountain Sno-Park near Mormon-Emigrant Trail Road on Highway 88.
 Be sure to get your parking permit before you go, either from one of the local vendors or online.
 We stopped at the ranger station in Pioneer.
 Passes for the day are $5.
 There are no facilities here other than a restroom.

 Many, many years ago, I went to Mammoth in Southern California and tried skiing.
 My former husband and I took a day ski lesson there.
 I was very tired near the end of the lesson and didn’t want to do the last run.
 My instructor insisted I could do it.
 About half way down, I got off course and the tip of my ski stuck in a snow bank.
 I fell and twisted my knee which was the size of a basketball (well, almost) the next morning.
 This was not the best experience so I was a little apprehensive about snowshoeing, but I found it much easier and very enjoyable.

 I didn’t have any equipment so I borrowed snowshoes from another member of the group and bought poles.
 The poles will come in handy on other hikes but I didn’t want to buy snowshoes until I decided if I liked it.